 Under the Illinois Statutes (625 ILCS 5/11-501), it is illegal to drive with a blood alcohol content level (BAC) over .08 percent or while under the influence of any intoxicating substance.
 Law enforcement officials take DUI very seriously in our state and may pull you over if they observe you weaving between lanes, driving too slowly, or disregarding traffic signals.
 They will likely ask you to step out of your vehicle and administer a field or chemical test to determine if you are intoxicated.
 Refusing to submit to testing can result in an automatic license suspense of 12 months, while failing this test can result in the following charges and penalties:

 Additional DUIs result in increased fines and jail sentences, along with lifetime revocation of your driving privileges.
 The 2018 Illinois DUI Fact Book also advises that if you are stopped for any type of DUI and there is a child under the age of 16 in your vehicle, you will face increased penalties.

 In light of the potentially severe penalties for driving under the influence in Illinois, it is important to get our experienced Will County DUI attorneys on your case as soon as possible.
 We can defend your rights and protect you against a potential jail sentence by questioning the circumstances under which you were stopped, the results of any DUI testing, and the testimony of the officer or any witnesses at the scene.

-Get the professional legal representation you need and contact Sabuco, Beck, Hansen & Massino, P.C. to request a consultation to begin building a strong legal defense today.
+Get the professional legal representation you need and contact Sabuco Beck, P.C. to request a consultation to begin building a strong legal defense today.